Skip to content

 Coverage Analysis

 Available in 80+ countries with strongest in-house acquiring across UK and EU.
 North America via partner acquiring.
 Brazil and Mexico got dedicated local acquiring in 2024-2025 when emerchantpay expanded its LATAM footprint.
-Asia-Pacific and Africa coverage exists but runs lighter — partner acquirers rather than direct.
-Office footprint includes UK, Germany, Netherlands, Bulgaria, US, India, South Africa, Brazil, Dubai.
+Asia-Pacific and Africa coverage exists but runs lighter, with partner acquirers rather than direct.
+The office footprint includes UK, Germany, Netherlands, Bulgaria, US, India, South Africa, Brazil and Dubai.
 Compared to Nuvei's 50+ local acquiring markets or Worldpay's near-universal card coverage, emerchantpay's geographic strength is concentrated rather than broad.
 For a UKGC-licensed or MGA-licensed operator selling primarily in Europe, that concentration is the right shape.
 For a multi-region operator with significant Asia-Pacific traffic, the gaps show up in approval rates.

 Regional Breakdown

 The European stack is where emerchantpay is strongest.
-Direct card acquiring in UK, Germany, Netherlands, Spain, Italy, France, Nordics.
-SEPA Direct Debit, SOFORT, iDEAL, Trustly, Giropay, Bancontact, Multibanco — the local methods that European players actually use.
+Direct card acquiring in UK, Germany, Netherlands, Spain, Italy, France and the Nordics.
+SEPA Direct Debit, SOFORT, iDEAL, Trustly, Giropay, Bancontact, Multibanco: the local methods that European players actually use.
 FCA AEMI gives onshore UK regulatory standing.
-Latin America coverage was the company's main expansion story across 2024-2025: dedicated local acquiring connections in Brazil (Boleto, PIX, local cards) and Mexico (OXXO, SPEI, local cards) joined the platform.
+Latin America coverage was the company's main expansion story across 2024-2025, with dedicated local acquiring connections in Brazil (Boleto, PIX, local cards) and Mexico (OXXO, SPEI, local cards) joining the platform.
 Approval rates and FX costs are now competitive in those two markets, though depth is still lighter than AstroPay (50+ LATAM methods) or PayRetailers (100+).
-North America is largely partner-acquired — operators wanting US state gambling regulator support should look at Nuvei instead.
-Asia-Pacific is thinner: presence in India, Japan, Singapore exists but local-method coverage and approval rates trail Solidgate (APAC focus) or local Asian PSPs.
+North America is largely partner-acquired, so operators wanting US state gambling regulator support should look at Nuvei instead.
+Asia-Pacific is thinner: presence in India, Japan and Singapore exists but local-method coverage and approval rates trail the local Asian PSPs that specialize in those markets.
 Africa is concentrated in South Africa with limited reach elsewhere.
-The honest framing: emerchantpay is a European specialist with credible LATAM growth, not a true global acquirer at the scale of Adyen or Nuvei.
+In practice, emerchantpay is a European specialist with credible LATAM growth rather than a true global acquirer at the scale of Adyen or Nuvei.

 Key Features for iGaming Operators